nagomi511/nagomi511/README.md

 - 🧑‍💻 I'm a Full stack engineer.
 - 🌱 I’m currently learning cyber Cecurity!
 - 📫 How to reach me:xxxxx
-- 👯 I’m passionate about sports(Crossfit,Hyrox), outdoor activities(hiking,runnning,camping), and exploring new places!
+- 👯 I’m passionate about sports, outdoor activities, and exploring new places!
 <br>